The Tin Man (American horse): Early career

-He won the Grade II San Luis Obispo Handicap and placed in the Grade I United Nations Handicap.
-These races were also on the turf.

 Later career

 Due to an ankle injury suffered in the Hirsch, thereby incurring major soft-tissue damage, The Tin Man was away from the races for fifteen months.
 He spent that time at River Edge Farm near Buellton, California, where the Todds board their mares.
 The owners often went to see him.
 "He's a dandy," says Ralph Todd, "...we'd go to visit, and as soon as he saw us, he'd come right over."
 Mandella said, "When we started him back, he just got better and better."